Employee Handbooks in 2020: The Definitive Guide

 - Social Media

-What Are You Legally Required to Have in Your Employee Handbook?
+What Are You Legally Required to Have in Your New Employee Handbook?

-The Federal Department of Labor does not require you to have a handbook, per se, but they do require you to inform employees of their rights.
-Some employers forego a handbook for mandated workplace signs.
-During onboarding, they hand out a stack of paper notifications they are required to provide in written form.
-Smart employers have the required workplace signs plus a thorough, clearly-written employee handbook.
+Actually, the Federal Department of Labor does not require you to have a handbook, per se.
+However, they do require you to inform employees of their rights.
+As a result, some employers forego a handbook for workplace signs.
+During onboarding, they hand out a stack of papers.

 I didn’t know I was supposed to enroll before my three months for health insurance.
 I was never told this, I just assumed I couldn’t until my three months happened.
 I started poking around and found out I was supposed to do it beforehand apparently.
 Is there anything I can do?
 I really could use the health coverage.
 Reddit